ScenarioHunting/website/index.md

-Scenario Hunting is a design first test method.
+<b>Scenario Hunting is design first test method. </b>

 It comprises a series of small steps to translate visual design artifacts (like Event Storming sticky notes) into high-quality pieces of software.

-During implementation, scenario hunters' focus is on the role the scenario under test plays in the system from a bigger picture perspective.
+During implementation, developers' focus is on the role the scenario under test plays in the system from a bigger picture perspective.

 <img src="https://cdn.jsdelivr.net/gh/ScenarioHunting/website/sh-process-view-sm.jpg" alt="Scenario Hunting Process"/>